basho/riak_kv/docs/NextGenREPL.md

 * A real-time replication solution which tries to reliably (i.e. handling failure and back-pressure) queue and send updates from one cluster to another;

-* A key-listing full-synchronisation feature allows for reconciliation between clusters - that has significant resource overheads, and in large clusters will take many hours to complete.
+* A key-listing full-synchronisation feature which allows for reconciliation between clusters - that has significant resource overheads, and in large clusters will take many hours to complete.

 * An alternative full-synchronisation service that reuses the intra-cluster active anti-entropy feature.
 The AAE-based full-sync is much more efficient than key-listing full-sync, but will frequently fail (in some cases impacting the availability of the cluster on which it was run).
 Note that the AAE-based full-sync was never released by basho other than as a *technical preview*.